Woltex

 • Slowest workflows (P95, P99 latency)

-• Active jobs in queue
+• Active jobs currently in process

-• Waiting jobs (backlog)
+• Waiting jobs (queue backlog)

 • Processing rate (jobs/minute)

-• Worker utilization
+• Worker utilization (%)

 • CPU utilization per container

-• Database connection pool
+• PostgreSQL connection pool status

-• Redis memory and connections
+• Redis memory usage and connections

 N8N_ENCRYPTION_KEY=your-64-char-hex-key-here